Interactions-Nexus/Nexus-Wiki/tritium++/invoices.md

 `recipient` : Required to **identify** the recipient of the invoice.
 It can to be the username identifying the user account (sig-chain) or genesis hash of the signature chain to issue the invoice to.

 `items` : Array of line items that make up this invoice.
 At least one item in the items array must be included.
-The total invoice amount is calculated as the sum of all item amounts, and each item amount is calculated as the unit_amount multiplied by the units
+The total invoice amount is calculated as the sum of all item amounts, and each item amount is calculated as the unit_amount multiplied by the units.
-{

 `description` : A description for the line item.

 `amount` : The unit amount to be invoiced for this line item.
-This amount should be supplied in the currency of the payment account
+This amount should be supplied in the currency of the payment account.

 `units` : The number of units to be invoiced at the unit amount.
-}

 ### Results: